:: Chicano Hispano Mexicano Studies

 UNM's Center for Teaching Excellence announced that Dr. Patricia Covarrubias, SHRI faculty member in Communication & Journalism, has been selected as a UNM Teaching Fellow during the 2014-15 Academic Year.

-Dr. Michelle Hall Kells, Associate Professor of Rhetoric and Writing at UNM will be presenting "Citizen Scholars: Cultivating Ecologies of Writing," a three-part workshop series on Friday, March 14th, Friday, March 28th, and Friday, April 4th from 1:00 PM to 2:30 PM in the Mirage conference room at the Student Union Building.
-The workshops are in honor of the 10th anniversary of the Writing Across Communities (WAC) Initiative at UNM.
-These will be brown bag workshops, so please feel free to bring your lunch, and invite a friend.
+Dr. Michelle Hall Kells, Associate Professor of Rhetoric and Writing at UNM will be presented "Citizen Scholars: Cultivating Ecologies of Writing," a three-part workshop series on Friday, March 14th, Friday, March 28th, and Friday, April 4th from 1:00 PM to 2:30 PM in the Mirage conference room at the Student Union Building.
+The workshops were in honor of the 10th anniversary of the Writing Across Communities (WAC) Initiative at UNM.

 The Southwest Hispanic Research Institute is pleased to announce that Aimee Villarrael Garza is joining the department as a visiting research scholar for the spring semester.
 Aimee will receive her PhD in Anthropology from the University of California at Santa Cruz in March of 2014.
 She is at UNM conducting research in preparation of articles on her dissertation on the relationship between religious revitalization and immigrant rights activism in New Mexico.